Rattan Furniture

 Dutch East Indies Company

 The famous Dutch Indies Company occupied what is now present-day Indonesia.
-Before the Dutch arrived, the Indonesian archipelago had various states and islands that were all divided up.
+Before the Dutch arrived, the Indonesian archipelago had various states and islands divided up.

 The Dutch came and traded in many kinds of products as nutmeg, peppers, cloves, cinnamon, coffee, tea, tobacco, rubber, sugar, and even opium.

 Many Americans do not realize that the Philippines was a colony of America from 1898 to 1946.
-During this time, there were many Americans that were living and working in the Philippines.
-The Philippines, like the other colonies, was under American rule during this time.
+During this time, there were many Americans who were living and working in the Philippines.
+Like the other colonies, the Philippines was under American rule during this time.

 When these colonizers came to their new lands, they also had to work with materials they were not used to working with.
 They wanted to have the comforts of home, but they had to find a way to have them with what was readily available to them.